VanAurum/ML-automator/README.md

 automator.print_best_space()
 ```

-MLAutomator can typically find a ~98th percentile solution in a fraction of the time of Gridsearch of Randomized search.
+__MLAutomator__ can typically find a ~ 98th percentile solution in a fraction of the time of __Gridsearch or Randomized search__.
 Here it did a comprehensive scan across all hyperparameters for 6 common machine learning algorithms and produced exceptional model performance for the classic Pima Indians Diabetes dataset.

 ```
 Best Algorithm Configuration: